Zugruul/backend-interview/README.md

 ### Running the project

-To run the API, you have two options: use Docker Compose or running it directly without Docker.
+To run the API, you have two options: use [Docker Compose](https://docs.docker.com/compose/) or to run it using your local [Node.js](https://nodejs.org/) installation.

 #### Using Docker Compose

-1. Ensure you have Docker and Docker Compose installed on your machine.
+1. Ensure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your machine.
 2. Build and start the containers:
     ```sh
     docker-compose up --build